Dogs think, feel & learn.

 The most essential things in life.

 There’s a gap in our vocabulary between what clients want and what dogs need.
-A rich vocabulary is great, but the terms can overwhelm clients.
+A technical vocabulary is great, but the terms can overwhelm clients.
 Categorizing exercises by the source of information they came from doesn’t always align with what clients are looking for.

 We need another level of language.